 It's not hard to find an ideal feeding place for birds, as long as you remember they birds to stay safe while they eat, so keep it close to easy escape shrubbery, but not somewhere predators can lurk underneath or pounce from.
 Plus, keep the area clean and hygienic - we have lots of low maintenance options to keep our wildlife healthy!

-As well as being suitable for the types of birds that share your garden, the style and size of feeder also depends on your personal preference and on the space to hand.
-We have our Top 10 Bird Feeders, but here’s a run-down of things to consider:
+As well as being suitable for the types of birds you share your garden with, the style and size of feeder also depends on your personal preference and on the space to hand.
+Here’s a run-down of things to consider.

 Tits, many finches and sparrows are often found clinging to hanging feeders, and you may also be lucky to see a Nuthatch enjoying an inverted meal from a peanut feeder.
 However, others such as Robin, Wren, Chaffinch and Blackbird prefer to take food from the ground, a flat surface or a feeding table.

 Generally, as long as birds can balance safely long enough to take food from a feeder they will be happy.
 Our combination and ‘hopper’ type feeders are therefore a good choice if you are unsure.

 Hanging Feeders - are suitable for holding all types of food and feeder trays are available if you are concerned about mess underneath, but a good quality food is rarely wasted!
 Our hanging feeders can also be pole mounted thanks to the handy threaded base which gives you more flexibility.

 Wall Mounted Feeders - are not just for walls, but anything vertical such as fences, trees, outbuildings and more.